Do you know a lot of music trivia? Why not take the musicality quiz. Identify songs and artists, and find the common threads.

 I don't have a myspace or facebook account, so this is where I will tell the world about my favorite music, even though I realize (unlike most teen-agers) that you could really give a crap.

 Here are the rules.
 Original albums only - no compilations or greatest hits.
 This is somewhat unfair - like focusing on baseball players who have hit grand slam home runs while ignoring those who get a base hit almost every game.
-My apologies to Elton John, and Abba, and Bread, and Chicago, and so many others who have amassed a lifetime of wonderful hits that didn't clump together in one album.
+My apologies to Elton John, and The Eagles, and Bread, and Chicago, and The BeeGees, and so many others who have amassed a lifetime of wonderful hits that didn't clump together in one album.
 I'm leaving you folks behind - sorry.

 I am however including my Glen Miller collection, because LP records did not exist before 1948.
 Who knows how he might have released his songs if he had the multimedia options we enjoy today.
 Besides, it's fantastic music!

 I am, for the moment, skipping past classical music.
 That would bring in another 20 albums or more, and some day I may post that list; but for now let's focus on the modern era.
 Sound tracks are also omited, else I would surely include Sound of Music, Jesus Christ Superstar, and Fiddler on the Roof, to name a few.

 The last rule - at most two albums per group.
 This is rarely a problem, except for a few stellar groups like the Beatles.

 Since it is impossible to rank so many great and diverse albums, I simply put them in alphabetical order.
 Here goes.

 Claude Bolling: Suite for Flute & Jazz Piano Trio